 The timing for Sarah Lacy’s book couldn’t have been luckier.
-It was published today, the same day that a host of acquisitions confirm the book’s central points: It’s better to sell out than IPO, and the ties between web 1.0 and web 2.0 run deep — in fact, they’re not all that different after all.… Read the rest
+It was published today, the same day that a host of acquisitions confirm the book’s central points: It’s better to sell out than IPO, and the ties between web 1.0 and web 2.0… Read the rest

 Nokia doesn’t want you to think of its forthcoming mapping software for PCs as a Google Maps competitor.
 But press them, and Nokia executives will admit Google is the enemy.
 And with that particular enemy, there can be no compromise.

 Living online, it’s easy to get overloaded.
 Tools designed to simplify communication, like Twitter and Facebook, somehow wind up turning into extra inboxes you have to keep an eye on lest you miss something.
 RSS feeds proliferate and multiply.
 Channels of communication that once seemed intimate (IM, SMS) turn into high-volume streams of data that need to be managed alongside email, news, notes and more.… Read the rest

 Let’s get one thing out of the way: Even though it’s called the 420, Olympus’ latest camera has absolutely nothing to do with illicit drug use.
 We tried to find a secret compartment for storing your stash: No dice.

 In fact, the Olympus Evolt E-420 doesn’t have much room for stashing anything.… Read the rest

 “I just told my son that when I was a kid I had to leave home to play video games, to watch movies, to send mail, to see friends….”Read the rest